 The following safety decals have been placed on your machine in the areas indicated.
 They are intended for your safety, and the safety of those working with you.
 Please take this manual, walk around your machine and familiarize yourself with the locations and content of these warning signs and labels.
 Review this information, and the operating instructions in this manual with your machine operators.
-Keep decals clean.
-If they become unreadable, we suggest you obtain replacements from your Honey Bee dealer.
+Keep decals legible.
+If they are not, we suggest you obtain replacements from your Honey Bee dealer.

 - 1. Keep them clean. - 2.
 Know the location and meaning of all decals.
-Cross reference the numbers on the diagram below with the chart on the following pages to help identify the label location.
+Cross reference the numbers on the diagram below with the chart on the following pages to help identify the labels.